What Is Lennox-Gastaut Syndrome?

 How Is Lennox-Gastaut Syndrome Diagnosed?

-- CAT scan and MRI to look inside the brain
+- MRI to get very detailed images of the brain

 How Is Lennox-Gastaut Syndrome Treated?

 Seizures in Lennox-Gastaut syndrome are typically intractable and don't usually respond well to medicines.
 (Intractable means "not easily managed or relieved.")
 Medicines doctors try include: